Sunday, December 1, 2024

 Star Wars unlike you've ever seen it before!

-And as bad as I find Last Jedi, the Rise of Skywalker is an unwatchable abomination about which nothing further should be said.
+And as bad as I find Last Jedi, the Rise of Skywalker is an irredeemable, unwatchable abomination about which nothing further should be said.

-Younger fans HATE Andor, they find it slow paced and boring.
 Me?
 I think it's fascinating, smart, historically informed, and well constructed.
 It has slow builds that yield big payoffs.
 It's brilliant, far better than anything else put out since Empire Strikes Back

-That said, it's NOT a kids show.
+That said, Andor's NOT a kids show.
 Lucas famously declared himself a toymaker who also made movies (mostly to advertise the toys) and that the films were made for specifically for children.
-I think he's mistaken, in that the first two films are actually all-ages, and it's only with ewoks and specials and the prequels that it veered right into children's faces rather than general audience.
-My head cannon reflects this.
+I think he's mistaken, in that the first two films are actually all-ages (despite muppet Yoda), and it's only with lame Ewoks and subsequent prequels that it smashed right into children's faces, rather than a general audience's.

 From Samurai rip-off to Samurai-in-Spaaace!

-How the h*ll Andor ever got greenlit given the franchise focus on kiddies I can't explain, but it makes up for a lot Disney put out.
+How the h*ll Andor ever got greenlit given the franchise focus on kiddies I can't explain, but it makes up for a lot Disney has put out.
 Not enough, mind, I'm still a disgruntled old fan who regularly yells at the younglings on his lawn (at least I don't dice them with a lightsaber, unlike Ani 'Are you an Angel' Skywalker), but a lot.

 The Disney era for Star Wars has a few other highlights: they've put out some cool games (Rebellion, X-Wing, Armada) and... uh, okay that's about it.